The following table describes hints related to join operations in SQL queries. These hints are used to enable or disable specific join algorithms.

 You can specify two distribution methods to control the distribution of joins.

-| Distribution method | Description |
+| Distribution Method | Description |

 |---|---|

-| HASH, HASH | Hashes the rows of each table to a query server based on the join key.
-Then, each query server performs the join operation on the result partitions.
-When the sizes of the tables are comparable and the join operation is performed by using hash join or sort-merge join, we recommend that you use this distribution method. |
+| HASH, HASH | Uses a hash function on the join key to map rows from each table to query servers.
+After mapping, each query server performs a join between a pair of result partitions.
+This distribution method is recommended when the tables are of comparable size and the join operation is implemented using a hash join or a sort-merge join. |

-| BROADCAST, NONE | Broadcasts all rows of the right table to each query server.
-The rows of the left table are randomly partitioned.
-When the right table is much smaller than the left table, we recommend that you use this distribution method.
-Generally, when the product of the size of the left table and the number of query servers is greater than the size of the right table, you can use this distribution method. |
+| BROADCAST, NONE | All rows from the right table are broadcasted to each query server.
+Rows from the left table are randomly partitioned.
+This distribution method is recommended when the right table is significantly smaller than the left table.
+Typically, it is also recommended when the size of the left table multiplied by the number of query servers exceeds the size of the right table. |

-| NONE, BROADCAST | Broadcasts all rows of the left table to each query server.
-The rows of the right table are randomly partitioned.
-When the left table is much smaller than the right table, we recommend that you use this distribution method.
-Generally, when the product of the size of the left table and the number of query servers is less than the size of the right table, you can use this distribution method. |
+| NONE, BROADCAST | All rows from the left table are broadcasted to each query server.
+Rows from the right table are randomly partitioned.
+This distribution method is recommended when the left table is significantly smaller than the right table.
+Typically, it is also recommended when the size of the left table multiplied by the number of query servers is less than the size of the right table. |

-| PARTITION, NONE | Maps the rows of the left table to the partitions of the right table.
-The left table must be partitioned by using the join key.
-When the number of partitions of the right table is a multiple of or nearly a multiple of the number of query servers, we recommend that you use this distribution method.
-For example, the right table has 14 partitions and the system has 15 query servers.
-Notice If the left table is not partitioned or the join is not evenly distributed by using the partitioning key, the optimizer ignores this hint. |
+| PARTITION, NONE | Rows from the left table are mapped based on the partitions of the right table.
+The left table must be partitioned on the join key.
+This distribution method is recommended when the number of partitions in the right table is equal to or nearly a multiple of the number of query servers.
+For example, if there are 14 partitions and 15 query servers.
+Note If the left table is not partitioned or the join is not evenly distributed across the partitions, the optimizer will ignore this hint. |

-| NONE, PARTITION | Maps the rows of the right table to the partitions of the left table.
-The right table must be partitioned by using the join key.
-When the number of partitions of the right table is a multiple of or nearly a multiple of the number of query servers, we recommend that you use this distribution method.
-For example, the right table has 14 partitions and the system has 15 query servers.
-Notice If the right table is not partitioned by using the partitioning key or the join is not evenly distributed, the optimizer ignores this hint. |
+| NONE, PARTITION | Rows from the right table are mapped based on the partitions of the left table.
+The right table must be partitioned on the join key.
+This distribution method is recommended when the number of partitions in the right table is equal to or nearly a multiple of the number of query servers.
+For example, if there are 14 partitions and 15 query servers.
+Note If the right table is not partitioned on the join key or the join is not evenly distributed across the partitions, the optimizer will ignore this hint. |

-| NONE, NONE | Each query server performs the join operation on a pair of matching partitions, with one partition in each table.
-The two tables must be evenly distributed by using the join key. |
+| NONE, NONE | Each query server performs a join operation between a pair of matching partitions, with one partition in each table.
+Both tables must be evenly distributed across the join key. |

 Examples